 Year by year

-In Year Three, you will complete a dissertation, which brings together the skills and techniques learnt in the degree to produce an independent piece of academic research.
-Specialist modules at Year Three include: Natural hazards and society; Coastal environments; Fluvial environments; and Human-environmental interactions.
-There are also opportunities for overseas field study in destinations such as Almeria (Spain) and Santa Cruz (California).
+In Year Three, you will complete a dissertation, which brings together the skills and techniques you have learned in the degree to produce an independent piece of academic research.
+Specialist modules at Year Three include Natural Hazards and Society, Coastal Environments and Fluvial Environments.
+There are also opportunities for overseas field study in destinations such as Iceland, Portugal and Santa Cruz (California).